smc40/askyourdocs/README.md

 # Keycloak
-export KEYCLOAK_URL=<changeme>     # For local deployment via uvicorn use http://localhost:8080/
+export KEYCLOAK_URL=<changeme>     # For local deployment via uvicorn use http://localhost:8080/ export BACKEND_KEYCLOAK_SECRET=<changeme>  #For initial value use YNLAxuEg3JzAnYQARHYOvLzNgmu8zOzT.
+If changed, make sure to adjust in app/keycloak/realm-export.json as well.
 ```

 With a `venv` as and an alias `ayd` defined as